 - Compile code in a language recognized by one of the existing LLVM frontends into LLVM, and then compile that into JavaScript using Emscripten.
-Frontends for various languages exist, including many of the most popular programming languages such as C and C++, and also various new and emerging languages (e.g., Rust3). - Compile the runtime used to parse and execute code in a particular language into LLVM, then compile that into JavaScript using Emscripten.
+Frontends for various languages exist, including many of the most popular programming languages such as C and C++, and also various new and emerging languages (e.g., Rust). - Compile the runtime used to parse and execute code in a particular language into

+LLVM, then compile that into JavaScript using Emscripten.
 It is then possible to run code in that runtime on the web.
-This is a useful approach if a language's runtime is written in a language for which an LLVM frontend exists, but the language itself has no such frontend.
-For example, there is currently no frontend for Python, however it is possible to compile CPython the standard implementation of Python, written in C into JavaScript, and run Python code on that (see Section 4).
+This is a useful approach if a language's runtime is written in a language for which an LLVM frontend exists, but the language iself has no such frontend.
+For example, there is currently no frontend for Python, however it is possible to compile CPython - the standard implementation of Python, written in C - into JavaScript, and run Python code on that (see Section ??).

-From a technical standpoint, one challenge in designing and implementing Emscripten is that it compiles a lowlevel language - LLVM assembly - into a high-level one - JavaScript.
+From a technical standpoint, one challenge in designing and implementing Emscripten is that it compiles a low-level language - LLVM assembly - into a high-level one - JavaScript.
 This is somethat the reverse of the usual situation one is in when building a compiler, and leads to some unique difficulties.
-For example, to get good performance in JavaScript one must use natural JavaScript code flow structures, like loops and ifs, but those structures do not exist in LLVM assembly (instead, what is present there is a 'soup of code fragments': blocks of code with branching information but no high-level structure).
+For example, to get good performance in JavaScript one must use natural JavaScript code flow structures, like loops and ifs, but those structures do not exist in LLVM assembly (instead, what is present there is essentially 'flat' code with goto commands).
 Emscripten must therefore reconstruct a high-level representation from the low-level data it receives.

 In theory that issue could have been avoided by compiling a higher-level language into JavaScript.
 For example, if compiling Java into JavaScript (as the Google Web Toolkit does), then one can benefit from the fact that Java's loops, ifs and so forth generally have a very direct parallel in JavaScript.
-But of course the downside in that approach is it yields a compiler only for Java.
-We will also see in Section 3.2 that it is in fact possible to reconstruct a substantial part of the original high-level structure of the original code, so that compiling LLVM assembly, while more difficult, can still yield good results.
+(Of course the downside in that approach is it yields a compiler only for Java.)
+Compiling LLVM into JavaScript is less straightforward, but we will see later that it is possible to reconstruct a substantial part of the original high-level structure of the original code.

 Another challenge in Emscripten is to achieve good performance.
-LLVM assembly is an abstraction of how modern CPUs are programmed for, and its basic operations are not all directly possible in JavaScript.
+LLVM assembly is an abstraction of how modern CPUs are programmmed for, and its basic operations are not all directly possible in JavaScript.
 For example, if in LLVM we are to add two unsigned 8-bit numbers x and y, with overflowing (e.g., 255 plus 1 should give 0), then there is no single operation in JavaScript which can do this - we cannot just write x + y, as that would use the normal JavaScript semantics.
 It is possible to emulate a CPU in JavaScript, however doing so is very slow.
-Emscripten's approach is to allow such emulation, but to try to use it as little as possible, and to provide tools that help one find out which parts of the compiled code actually need such full emulation.
+Emscripten's approach is to allow such emulation, but try to use it as little as possible, and to provide tools that help one find out which parts of the compiled code will need full emulation.
+We will later see that in practice it is often possible to not use full emulation, and thereby achieve far better performance than strict emulation would achieve.